better-internet/radworks-docs/docs/radicle.md

 ---
 id: what-is-radicle
-title: What is Radicle?
-sidebar_label: What is Radicle?
+title: Get started with Radicle
+sidebar_label: Get started
 slug: /
 ---

+import Installation from '@site/src/components/Installation' import Grid from '@site/src/components/Grid'

 Radicle is a decentralized code collaboration network built on open protocols 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
 Radicle was designed to provide similar functionality to centralized